antoinemansour7/VehiQ/README.md

 The Matter-soen341projectW2024 project leverages Django and Vue.js to offer a seamless car rental experience.
 Our choice of technologies, based on detailed evaluations, positions us to meet our objectives effectively and provide a platform that is both user-friendly and robust.

-## User Stories

-1. As a user, I want to log into my account so that I can book a car for rental.
-2. As a user, I want to filter my car search so that I can rent the one that interests me the most.
-3. As a user, I want to be able to modify my reservation so that I can have flexibility.
-4. As a user, I want to be able to modify my profile so that I can update my information relevant to the application.
-5. As an administrator, I want to be able to add new cars from new companies that I sign contracts with so that the user sees that they are now available.
-6. As a user, I want to make a reservation on a chosen car so that I can use it for my personal use.

 ---